h8d13/KAES-ARCH/README.md

 <img width="669" height="682" alt="Screenshot_20250909_135016" src="https://github.com/user-attachments/assets/807f9d22-1490-40d3-a366-f69bda5d7081" />

 ### Archinstall walkthrough

+> You can skip this section if you are familiar with arch installations.

 - Keymap select your own.
 - Locales: Use `en_GB.UTF-8` for European format, `en_US.UTF-8` for PM/AM.